The virus is creeping in, and it’s getting difficult to run away from it.

 Earthships are essentially shelters made of upcycled and natural materials like earth-packed tires.
-They’re self-sufficient and comfortable, making them a perfect choice for people who want to live off-grid without sacrificing the luxuries of modern life.
+They’re self-sufficient and comfortable, making them a perfect choice for people who want to live off the grid without sacrificing the luxuries of modern life.

-If Frodo could live underground, then what’s stopping you from following in his footsteps?
+If Frodo could live underground, what’s stopping you from following in his footsteps?

 The homes above may look unique from one another, but they share common characteristics that make them different from your average home.
 Read on to discover some of these features:

 What Features Should Off Grid Homes Have?